 While incarcerated-and for several months afterward-he did not pay child support.
-He then petitioned for a modification of his child support obligations, claiming he now earns half of what he had the previous three years.
+He then petitioned for a modification of his child support obligations, claiming he now earns half of what he had in the previous three years.
 As a result, his support payments were cut by another 60%.
 The court ordered him to pay only 20% of what he owed me for the prior five months.
+This didn't even cover the legal fees.
+He has still not paid court ordered outstanding medical expenses for the children from the time he was incarcerated, but, like most all primary parents in this situation, I do not have the funds for the legal expertise it would take to make him accountable for those costs.

 When our divorce was finalized in 2022, my ex-husband had a high six-figure retirement account.
 During the bull market of the past three years, it has continued to grow.
-Under Kansas law, retirement accounts are protected assets after divorce settlements.
-This means that while my children and I struggle to survive, his retirement funds remain untouched.
+Under Kansas law, 401k accounts are protected assets after divorce settlements.
+This means that while my children continue to struggle, his retirement funds continue to swell.